Simulation Limitations of Affine Cellular Automata: Introducing Linear and Affine Automata

-Many of the results presented in this paper hold for affine CAs with at least two components that are bijections.
-A special case of such rules are the \emph{left- or right-permutive CAs} that are well studied in the literature \cite{topological_dynamics_of_cellular_automata}.
-Below, we define the left- and right-permutivity for affine automata in a slightly more general way compared to the classical definition to account for the fact that we only study cellular automata with a symmetrical neighbourhood given by a particular radius.
+\chng{ Many of the results presented in this paper hold for affine CAs with at least two components that are bijections.
+Recall Definition \ref{def:bijectivity} which introduced the bijective condition and bi-permutivity.
+Below, we review the notions in the context of affine CAs.